craic/pi_power/README.md

 Please do not just wire your circuit from the breadboard diagram - understand the circuit first - you may be able to come up with a neater layout.
-More importantly, I may have made a mistake in cerating the diagram.
+More importantly, I may have made a mistake in creating the diagram.

 Use raspiconfig for older Pis...